keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_09-07-2020.md

 * Thanks to the valuable findings this study provided, the layout of the Emergency Department has been changed to prevent similar transmission events.

-* To provide important insight and complement contact tracing, CeMM will continue to work together with its collaborative universities and the AGES in a continued effort of SARS-CoV-2 sequencing from patient samples in Austria
+* To provide important insight and complement contact tracing, CeMM will continue to work together with its collaborative universities and the AGES in a continued effort of SARS-CoV-2 sequencing from patient samples in Austria.

 # [Investigate further!](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&c=location&d=tree,map&f_country=Austria&m=div&p=full)

-* Read the <a href="https://www.ages.at/service/service-presse/pressemeldungen/epidemiologische-abklaerung-am-beispiel-covid-19/" target="_ blank">press release</a>!</font> of the Austrian Agency for Health and Food Safety about epidemological "investigation" and COVID-19 clusters in Austria.
+* Read the <a href="https://www.ages.at/service/service-presse/pressemeldungen/epidemiologische-abklaerung-am-beispiel-covid-19/" target="_ blank">press release</a> of the Austrian Agency for Health and Food Safety about epidemological "investigation" and COVID-19 clusters in Austria.

-* You can read a summary about inspection of virus transmission in the Augustine's Hospital in Durban, South Africa <a href="https://www.sciencemag.org/news/2020/05/study-tells-remarkable-story-about-covid-19-s-deadly-rampage-through-south-african" target="_ blank">here</a>!</font>.
+* You can read a summary about inspection of virus transmission in the Augustine's Hospital in Durban, South Africa <a href="https://www.sciencemag.org/news/2020/05/study-tells-remarkable-story-about-covid-19-s-deadly-rampage-through-south-african" target="_ blank">here</a>.

 * You can explore the data in more detail by clicking on "**Explore the data yourself**" in the upper right corner.
 We recommend this function, as it allows you to
   * Click on a branch to magnify it, and click again for zooming out.